JackDraak/Python_Fifteen_Game/README.md

 # Python: Fifteen Puzzle Game

-Welcome to the Python implementation of the classic 2-dimensional tile game "Fifteen," available on GitHub.
+Welcome to my Python implementation of the classic 2-dimensional tile game "Fifteen," made available on GitHub.
 This project contains the essential classes for the game's core mechanics.
 The primary purpose of this repo is to get some introduction to machine learning.
 It will be done poorly, I guarantee, so do not use it as an example.
 If that's why you're here, I highly recommend that you don't even look at the AI trainer code.
 All you need to take away from here for some plug-and-play 15 puzzle are:

 - Game.py # Game class, core of the game, and Tile helper class

-One or both of the manual controllers, if you need the patterns:
+One or any of the controllers, to see the patterns in-use:

 - console_controller.py    # play from console
+- ncurses_controller.py    # play from console, but with colour!
 - GUI_controller.py        # play with a mouse using Tkinter

 ## Key RL Files